-When our exhibition programme relaunches we will be opening with...
+When our exhibition programme relaunches in 2021 we will be opening with...

 Sarah Boulton, Richard Healy, Angus McCrum, Cyrus Shroff, Hayley Tompkins